Muslim Students Federation (Kerala unit)

 Muslim Students Federation is principally active in all state-run universities in Kerala and in affiliated colleges.
 It is the largest Muslim students organisation in Kerala.
 Indian Union Muslim League leaders C. H. Mohammed Koya, Minister of Education in various Kerala Governments and E. Ahamed, Union Minister of State, Ministry of External Affairs, were associated with the Muslim Students Federation.

+The work being done by the Kerala State Committee of the Muslim Students Federation which is entering the age of 65 in the Kerala has been praised by all.
+The victory journey that msf movement is going on by leading the students' rights struggles, giving helping hands to the helpless students and leading the educational activities is a proud one.

 History

 Local units of the Muslim Students Federation were active in Kerala in the 1930s.
 Malabar District M. S. F. was organised by Muslim League leader K. M. Seethi Sahib in 1942.

 Kerala unit of the M. S .F. was formed at Alappuzha on 15 October 1958.